 - The future is never certain, and the LTS has considered some of these uncertainties in the appraisal of options to inform the policies that follow. - Orkney has an ageing and growing population.
 Between 1998 and mid-2020 Orkney's population increased by 14%.
 The 75-and-over age group saw the largest percentage increase in Orkney (of +72.2%) during this period.
-An overall increase in Orkney's population is predicted going forward, but not necessarily across all areas, according to Government statistics, with a very variable picture across the isles forecast in particular. - In the world of work more flexible working practices, more job uncertainty and new models of employment are expected; Orkney is set to see a number of major projects in the coming years, including the new interconnector project and onshore and offshore wind projects which will see changes to the jobs on offer, including expected increase in jobs in Orkney, expected to be taken up by a mix of resident and commuting (to Orkney) employees.
+An overall increase in Orkney's population is predicted going forward, but not necessarily across all areas, according to Government statistics, with a very variable picture across the isles forecast in particular. - More flexible working practices, more job uncertainty and new models of employment are expected.
+Orkney is set to see a number of major projects in the coming years; including the new interconnector project and onshore and offshore wind projects.
+This will see changes in the type of jobs on offer, with a mix of resident and commuting (to Orkney) employees expected.